My story may not interest our grandchildren until I am long gone. So I’ll try to write it down now.

 Once upon a time, people considered it rude to talk about religion or politics with unfamiliar people.
 I’ll just say that I have a very diverse background in each.
 For more on this read The Big Difference Found – Worship and Architecture.

 We never talked about it.
 My sister and I made green-tipped carnations out of Kleenexes when Atoka Fertilizer Company opened.

 At first, we lived close to Dad’s parents.
 We were grandchildren at one time, too.
 We moved to a house that Dad designed.
-Mom still lives there now.
+Mom still lives there now in 2020.
 The house didn’t have air conditioning at first.
 Dad didn’t think we needed it.
 I guess we did ok without it.
 One day he brought home a window unit.
 We were thrilled.
 Later, we got central heat and air.
-Now everybody HAS to have it.
+Now everybody HAS to have central heat and air.

 We drank well water that was pumped to the house.
 I had a hard time getting used to city water.
-It didn’t taste nearly as good to me.
+It didn’t taste nearly as good as well water to me.

 Dad built a swimming pool, a real cement pond, in our back yard.
 Amy and I spend a